 Where you get the vaccine will depend on where you work or live.
 This can be at your local hospital, CVS or Walgreens, or local health department:

 • If you are an essential healthcare worker, the vaccine will be provided by your local hospital and health system.

 • If you live or work at a long-term care facility or nursing home, the vaccine will be provided by a local CVS or Walgreens.

-• If you live or work at another type of congregate care setting, an EMS first responder, or are staff member of a long-term care facility not already included, then the vaccine will be provided by your local health departments.
+• If you live or work at another type of congregate care setting, if you're an EMS first responder, or you're staff member of a long-term care facility not already included, then the vaccine will be provided by your local health departments.

 Should I wear a mask and social distance even after getting the COVID-19 vaccine?